IFRCGo/monty-stac-extension/model/model.md

 - **ref_event_id**: The identifier of the reference event to which is associated the hazard.
 - **source_event_id**: The identifier of the source event to which is associated the hazard. **OPTIONAL**
 - **source**: Information about the organization and the database capturing, producing, processing, hosting or publishing this data.
+- **hazard_detail**: A detailed description of the hazard including:
   - **codes**: The hazard codes defining the hazard.
   - **max_value**: The estimated maximum hazard intensity/magnitude/severity value, as a number, without the units.
   - **max_unit**: The unit of the estimated maximum hazard intensity/magnitude/severity value.
   - **estimate_type**: The type of data source that was used to create this hazard intensity/magnitude/severity estimate:
     - Primary data
     - Secondary data
     - Modelled data: estimated without any event-specific data

 Hazards may be linked between each others.
 This linkage is called "concurrent hazard" and is linking the observed and potentially unobserved hazards together with a specific relationship: